 Title IX Team

 The Student Affairs team is a source of general support.
 They can facilitate academic flexibility or accommodations, implement safety measures, and help coordinate self-care needs.
 All members of the Dean of Students office are responsible employees.
-This means that these individuals will take great care to safeguard your privacy but are legally obligated to report what you tell them about a situation involving interpersonal violence to the Title IX Coordinator, Sally Steffen.
-Sally then follows up with the student, but the disclosing student is not required to provide any further details to Sally.
-Sally can talk to students about support and reporting options without knowing additional details about the situation.
+This means that these individuals will take great care to safeguard your privacy but are legally obligated to report what you tell them about a situation involving interpersonal violence to the Title IX Coordinator.
+The Title IX Coordinator then follows up with the student, but the disclosing student is not required to provide any further details to the Title IX Coordinator.
+The Title IX Coordinator can talk to students about support and reporting options without knowing additional details about the situation.

 In addition, on-call student affairs staff are available 24/7 to address crisis situations.
-They can be reached by calling (909) 607-2000 and asking to speak with the on-call dean.
+They can be reached by calling (909) 607-2000 and asking to speak with the Dean On-Call.

 If you’re a first year student, your assigned peer mentor is not a responsible employee–in other words, in the absence of imminent threat to self or others, your peer mentor is not required to report what you disclose about a situation involving interpersonal violence to the Title IX Coordinator.
 However, in offering you support, your peer mentor may explore this option with you.
 Please note, however, that the new student program coordinators and the peer mentor team leaders are responsible employees.
 This means that they will take great care to safeguard your privacy but are legally obligated to report what you tell them to the Title IX Coordinator.